flame/hqrrp/README.md

 The new code can be downloaded from https://github.com/flame/hqrrp/.

 The algorithm was originally implemented using the FLAME/C API with a variation of the compact WY transform we call the UT transform.
+In addition,
-The implementation in this directory instead uses the original compact WY transform so that many routines from LAPACK can be employed in a seemless fashion.
+we also provide an implementation that instead uses the original compact WY transform so that many routines from LAPACK can be employed in a seamless fashion.

 This implementation as well as the original implementation based on the UT transform will eventually be included in the libflame library: